How Can Energy Communities Provide Grid Services? A Dynamic Pricing Mechanism with Budget Balance, Individual Rationality, and Fair Allocation: Proposed Mathematical Model

-A Stackelberg game classically consists of a single leading agent, who needs to make an initial decision which impacts the subsequent decisions of the following agent or agents, whose actions in turn impact the resulting outcome for the leader.
-This structure of game is represented in Steps 4-6 of the framework described in Section \ref{sec:framework}.
-The leader (community manager) optimizes their own decisions (price signals) first (Step 4), which then impact (Step 5) the optimal decisions (consumption/production) of multiple followers (community members).
-In turn, the reaction (Step 6) of the followers impacts the optimal cost of the leader, through the total power imported/exported from the upstream grid.
-Therefore, the community manager must anticipate the reaction of the community members in order to set the optimal price signals that will elicit the desired reaction.
+A Stackelberg game classically consists of a single leading agent, who needs to make an initial decision that impacts the subsequent decisions of the following agent or agents, whose actions, in turn, impact the resulting outcome for the leader.
+This structure is represented in Steps 4-6 of the framework described in Section \ref{sec:framework}.
+The leader (community manager) optimizes their own decisions (price signals) first (Step 4), which then impacts (Step 5) the optimal decisions (consumption/production) of multiple followers (community members).
+In turn, the followers' reaction (Step 6) impacts the leader's optimal cost through the total power imported/exported from the upstream grid.
+Therefore, the community manager must anticipate the reaction of the community members to set the optimal price signals that will elicit the desired reaction.

-To model this setup, we propose a formulation of the aforementioned community manager's problem as a bi-level program, in which a set of lower-level optimization problems, representing the optimal reaction of the community members, is embedded as constraints of the upper-level optimization problem, representing the optimal decisions of the community manager.
-A compact formulation of this bi-level program is given in \eqref{compact1}, including the upper-level problem \eqref{compact2}-\eqref{compact3}, and the set of lower-level problems \eqref{compact4}-\eqref{compact6}, one per community member $i$, as follows: \begingroup \allowdisplaybreaks
+To model this setup, we propose a formulation of the aforementioned community manager's problem as a bilevel program, in which a set of lower-level optimization problems, representing the optimal reaction of the community members, is embedded as constraints of the upper-level optimization problem, representing the optimal decisions of the community manager.
+A compact formulation of this bilevel program is given in \eqref{compact1}, including the upper-level problem \eqref{compact2}-\eqref{compact3}, and the set of lower-level problems \eqref{compact4}-\eqref{compact6}, one per community member $i$, as follows: \begingroup \allowdisplaybreaks

 \endgroup